 Though online chat options are undoubtedly affecting this figure, SMS remains an extremely popular way for people around the world to communicate.
-For marketers, the medium of SMS is quite limited in terms of what can be sent to customers.
+For marketers, marketing via text blast is quite limited in terms of what can be sent to customers.
 But these limits make it a walk in the park to put together SMS marketing campaigns and it’s more than worth the effort.

 SMS is the most effective direct marketing channel.
 It has the best engagement rates – and is a lot less annoying than a cold call.
 The open rate of SMS messages is as high as 99%, according to some reports.
 This is much higher than email marketing, which has an average open rate of 32%, according to HubSpot.
 Thanks to a lack of spam filter and the fact that people check their phone more obsessively than their email inbox, companies can yield a great return using SMS marketing campaigns.

 And now that most people use smartphones, it is also a great medium for driving people to your website and should be to the fore of digital marketer’s minds.

 So without further ado, here are some tips that will help you make the most of your SMS marketing campaigns:

 Target your text messages